celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 over `DAGStore` and CARv2 indexes.

 _NOTE: We can either use it(and finish if something is missing for our case) or implement custom optimized for our needs._

+_NOTE: NOTE: The Blockstore does not store full Celestia Blocks, but IPFS blocks._

 ```go
 // Blockstore returns an IPFS Blockstore providing access to individual shares/nodes of all EDS